Natural Gas – A cleaner and cost-effective solution

 Natural gas power generation for the Oil and Gas industry

-Let’s take an example from the Oil and Gas industry.
-In the Mississippian Lime play, an operator was developing assets in remote areas without grid power.
-The operator needed to be prepared to scale up when wells started producing, and started to investigate alternate power solutions.
-The ultimate goal was to select a power solution that would afford more efficient growth plans.
+In the Mississippian Lime play, an operator developed assets in remote areas without grid power and had to be prepared to scale up when wells started producing.
+A power solution that would afford more efficient growth plans as needed

-Aggreko worked with the operator to develop a scalable, temporary natural gas power solution that would address different growth phases and shifting drilling locations.
-First, as the wells were coming on line initially, a mobile natural gas generator utilizing well gas was installed.
+Aggreko developed a scalable, temporary natural gas power solution to address different growth phases and shifting drilling locations.
+First, as the wells were coming online initially, a mobile natural gas generator utilizing well gas was installed.

-Once overhead power lines were installed, 40 small generator sets were removed and replaced with a single, natural gas micro-grid hooked directly into the operator’s well gas and connected to the overhead power lines.
+Once overhead power lines were installed, 40 small generator sets were removed and replaced with a single micro-grid, powered by four 1.3 MW natural gas generators.
+These generators hooked directly into the operator’s well gas and were connected to the overhead power lines.

-The micro-grid approach brought reliable and consistent power to the developing field–an approach that the operator could easily replicate as needed as drilling locations shifted.
-The central power plant design included built-in redundancy and uptime comparable to the grid, and the natural gas fuelling option delivered power at a fuel savings of roughly 75 percent, compared with diesel.
+This approach brought reliable and consistent power to the developing field.
+It could easily be replicated as needed as drilling locations shifted.
+The central power plant design included built-in redundancy and uptime comparable to the grid.
+The natural gas fueling option delivered power at a fuel savings of roughly 75%, compared with diesel.

-Natural gas generators can also be used for emergencies.
-Back in 2012, Hurricane Sandy caused massive power outages and floods.
-The Siphon Tunnel project, a $250 million infrastructure investment to put a new water siphon in place between Brooklyn and Staten Island, was entirely flooded with salt water, causing a complete loss of electricity and severe damage to the equipment.
-The results: substantial loos of capital and major delays.
+In 2012, Hurricane Sandy caused massive power outages and floods across the United States.
+The Siphon Tunnel project, a $250 million infrastructure investment to put a new water siphon between Brooklyn and Staten Island, NY, was entirely flooded with saltwater, causing a complete loss of power and severe damage to the equipment.

 The construction team needed an immediate power and low-emission solution.
-We designed a comprehensive solutions package of three 1300 kW natural gas generators, with transformers and distribution, to ensure continuous power for emergency systems.
+Therefore, we designed a comprehensive solution of three 1.3 MW natural gas generators with transformers and distribution to ensure uninterrupted power for the emergency systems.

-In the absence of grid infrastructure, the configuration served as a temporary substation utilizing two of the gas generators as prime power, and the third as a backup – all of which operated in parallel, providing 3.9 MW of continuous operation to the site.
-Due to the use of natural gas generators, we could provide an estimated cost savings of $125,000 per month in fuel over two years (or $3,000,000 throughout the whole project).
+In the absence of grid infrastructure, the configuration served as a temporary substation utilizing two gas generators as prime power and the third as a backup.
+These generators operated in parallel, providing 3.9 MW of continuous operation to the site.
+Due to natural gas generators, we could give an estimated cost savings of $125,000 per month in fuel over two years (or $3,000,000 throughout the whole project).

 Natural gas generators for turnarounds

-From an industrial standpoint, we can use an example from the petrochemical and refining sector.
-During the planning phase of a large turnaround, a Mid Continent refiner (195,000 bpd) identified the need for a significant amount of temporary power.
-Previous turnarounds had always relied on diesel generators.
-However, there was recognition from the site’s environmental leaders that this would create additional emissions, something plant management was keen to avoid.
+A Mid Continent refinery (195,000 BPD) identified the need for a significant amount of temporary power during a turnaround.
+Previously it had always relied on diesel generators.
+However, there was recognition from the site’s environmental leaders that this would create additional emissions, something the plant management was keen to avoid.

 The application saved $250,000 in fuel costs and avoided the logistical hassle of frequent diesel fuel deliveries.
-The customer also had the benefit of using Aggreko Remote Monitoring which provided 24/7 live monitoring of the generator throughout the entire turnaround by trained technicians.
+The customer also benefited from using Aggreko Remote Monitoring which provided 24/7 live monitoring of the generator throughout the complete turnaround by trained technicians.